 All being well from the chat and both sides are satisfied that this is indeed the dog that is suitable for your family, we request a Home Check.
 We use two outside agencies to carry out home checks.
 Once we receive the home check report back, we will again liaise with you to arrange a travel date to the UK.
 Our transporter delivers dogs to the new UK homes every fortnight; leaving Romania on the Thursday and entering the UK on the Saturday.
 Pick up locations and eta will be provided on the Thursday once transport have ascertained their particular route for the run.

 At this stage we will ask you to send your adoption fee to Elena in order that she can start the necessary preparation for travel.
-The adoption fee is for England and Wales £340 (£410 for Scotland).
-Neutering is an additional £70 which is a fraction of what it would cost in the UK.
+The adoption fee is for England and Wales is £460 per dog un-neutered and £530 per dog neutered.
+This includes all vaccinations, worming, flea treatments, microchip, passport, transport to UK with DEFRA approved transporter and brucellosis test.
 We aim to neuter wherever possible, but there are occasions when puppies are too young (they have to be a minimum of four months old to travel).
 In these circumstances, we write a clause into the Adoption Agreement that the adopter undertakes to get the puppy neutered as soon as he/she is old enough.
 RACE make absolutely no profit from rehoming our dogs; the adoption fee simply covers transportation to the UK, legal documentation for immigration into the UK, passport, microchipping and all necessary vaccinations.
-The Paypal address for the fee is firstname.lastname@example.org.
+The Paypal address for the fee is email@example.com.
 We ask that you send the payment as Friends and Family as this ensures that a commission is not deducted.
 Goods and Services do not apply because we are not selling the dogs.

 Please do read Settling In Your New Family Member.
 This is to make sure your dogs will be safe when you collect them and listen to the advice our rescuer, Elena Popa, gives you as she has had many years and experience of dealing with these dogs and does understand them; please don’t think you know better - a new dog in your home, such an important member, has many needs, but the most important one is safety.